Hyperspace Search

 To avoid this outcome, Hyperspace uses the post-filtering approach for ANN, in which the matching is performed before the metadata filtering.
 This approach optimizes query recall at the expense of latency.

-Pre-Filtering with ANNPost-Filtering with ANN
+Pre-Filtering with ANN

 Controlled No. Results